Sebastianhju/Runeterra-5e/Items/Rares.md

 **Charges**: This items has 10 charges and regains all charges when you finish a long rest This item cannot spend charges from other runes and items.

-**Eternity**: When you take 10 dmg you may spend a charge to regain a level 1 spell slot, for every 10 more damage you may regain a slot of the damage divided by 10 (rounded down), the amount of charges used equals the spells level
+**Eternity**: Whenever you cast a spell you heal equal to two times the spells level.
+When you take 10 dmg you may spend a charge to regain a level 1 spell slot, for every 10 more damage you may regain a slot of the damage divided by 10 (rounded down), the amount of charges used equals the spells level

 _You get +1 to your spell attack and spell save dc_